ondemandenv/ondemandenv.github.io/articles/abstraction-ladder.md

 This layer's function is to decompose the problem of "state convergence."
 It takes a desired state declaration (e.g., a Kubernetes manifest or a CloudFormation template) as its input from a higher-level tool or user.
 It then relies on the layer below it—the raw, imperative APIs of Layer 0—to execute a continuous series of commands to force the real world to match the desired state.
 It hides the immense complexity of distributed state management, error handling, and retries, presenting a unified control plane over a collection of otherwise disconnected services.

 It is at this foundational layer that Kubernetes finds its true architectural home.
-Despite often being marketed as an application platform (PaaS), Kubernetes is more accurately understood as a "data center operating system".1 Its core components—the API server acting as a central communication hub, the scheduler assigning workloads to nodes, and the controller manager running reconciliation loops—operate on a persistent, distributed key-value store called
+Despite often being marketed as an application platform (PaaS), Kubernetes is often described as a "data center operating system".
+Its core components—the API server acting as a central communication hub, the scheduler assigning workloads to nodes, and the controller manager running reconciliation loops—operate on a persistent, distributed key-value store called

 etcd.3 This architecture perfectly matches the definition of a "stateful engine that works to make reality match a desired state".3